A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Austin City Tour

-After lunch, continue your education on an Austin Guided Walking Tour.
-On this small-group tour, local guides reveal off-the-beaten-path gems and share insider information on what to do in Austin.
+After lunch, continue your education with a Guided Walk.
+On this small-group tour, locals reveal off-the-beaten-path gems and share insider information on what to do in Austin.

 Note: This tour includes the Texas Capitol – which is perfect if your day got off to slow start!